Everybody's All-American (film): Production

-Michael Apted was all set to direct Thomas Rickman's script in 1982 until Warner Bros. balked at the $16 million price tag, leading man Tommy Lee Jones and the fact that American football movies never do any business overseas.
+Michael Apted was all set to direct Thomas Rickman's script in 1982 until Warner Bros.
+Pictures balked at the $16 million price tag, leading man Tommy Lee Jones and the fact that American football movies never do any business overseas.
 During its six years in development hell, Warren Beatty, Robert Redford, and Robert De Niro all circled the project.

 Despite the fact that the novel by Frank Deford was written about the University of North Carolina (which refused to allow filming because they suspected the story defamed campus legend Charlie "Choo Choo" Justice), when it was filmed at LSU, rumors started that Gavin Grey (Dennis Quaid) was based on the former LSU All-American Billy Cannon.
 He won the Heisman Trophy in 1959 and played eleven seasons for three professional teams, but served two and a half years in federal prison in the mid-1980s for his role in a counterfeiting ring.
 Deford himself denies this, saying: "Never met Cannon and knew nothing about him personally," he says.
 "Gavin was strictly a composite of many athletes from several sports that I had covered."

 The film contains a much more hopeful and upbeat ending than the book, where Gavin takes his own life after trying to kill his wife Babs Rogers Grey as well.